 It is not a prerequisite for entry into neither court nor a matter of vanity or reputation for the judges or court to get an unqualified apology in every instance.
 The contempt notice may be dismissed if the court accepts the contemnor's apologies.
 The contempt case does not terminate when an unqualified apology is given, though.
-It is up to the courts' discretion whether to accept or reject an unconditional apology, and all circumstances must be taken into account case to case.
-Police officer found guilty of contempt of court after acting inappropriately towards the court bailiff.
+It is up to the courts' discretion whether to accept or reject an unconditional apology, and all circumstances must be taken into account case to case.Police officer guilty of contempt of court after found acting inappropriately towards the court bailiff.
 The police officer made unreserved, sincere, and sincere apologies in his appeal to the Supreme Court.
 Supreme Court overturns conviction and sentence.
-86 Any individual who disobeys the court may be penalized with a fine of up to \$100,000 or six months of simple imprisonment or both 87 Section 19 of the ordinance 2003 permits an appeal against the judgments rendered by a superior court in contempt proceedings.
-The Appellate Court has a thirty-
+86Any individual who disobeys the court may be penalized with a fine of up to \$100,000or six months of simple imprisonment or both 87 Section 19 of the ordinance 2003 permits an appeal against the judgments rendered by a superior court in contempt proceedings.
+The Appellate Court has a thirtyday deadline for submitting appeals.
+According to the ordinance, if a decision is made by a single judge of a High Court, it can be appealed to a panel of two or more judges.
+If the original decision is made by a Division or larger Bench of a High Court, it can be appealed to the Supreme Court.
+If the original decision is made by a single judge or a panel of two judges of the Supreme Court, it can be appealed to a panel of three judges.
+And if the original decision is made by a panel of three or more judges, it can be appealed to a panel of five or more judges.
+The Contempt ordinance gives the Appellate Court the power to temporarily stop the implementation of the decision until the appeal is resolved.88